dgarcia-eu/ComputationalModellingSocialSystems/README.md

 ## Who am I?

-TODO: Is Jana also taking a part in this course?

 I am the Professor for Computational Behavioral and Social Sciences the Graz University of Technology, where I lead the [Computational Social Science Lab](http://www.csslab.at).
 I am also group leader at the Medical University of Vienna and at the Complexity Science Hub Vienna.
 My background is Computer Science but I worked my whole career with psychologists, sociologists and physicists to learn new ways to understand human behavior.
 I got my PhD from ETH Zurich in 2012 and a habilitation in 2018, starting to work as full professor TU Graz in 2020.
 To learn more about my research, check my [publications](https://dgarcia.eu/full-publication-list/).
-I teach this course in collaboration with [Dr. Jana Lasser](https://janalasser.at/), a postdoctoral reasearcher in the Computational Social Science Lab, and [Dr. Petar Jerčić](https://petarjercic.com/), also a postdoctoral reasearcher in the Computational Social Science Lab.
+I teach this course in collaboration with the two postdoctoral reasearcher in the Computational Social Science Lab [Dr. Petar Jerčić](https://petarjercic.com/) and [Dr. Jana Lasser](https://janalasser.at/).

 ## Place and time